20 Best Neighborhoods in Orlando, FL

 - Transit Score: 63

-It's easy to think you got lost inside of Disney World when walking around the spotless streets of Celebration outside of Orlando.
-Depending on who you ask, Celebration is one of the best neighborhoods in Orlando.
-Residents love its planned design and luxury-inspired touches.
+When walking around the spotless streets of Celebration outside of Orlando, it's easy to think you got lost inside Disney World.
+As you can imagine, Celebration is one of the best neighborhoods in Orlando, and residents love its planned design and luxury-inspired touches.

-The community is no longer managed by or affiliated with Disney.
-However, the vibe is still going strong with pre-approved Victorian, French, Coastal, Mediterranean, and Colonial Revival style homes.
+Even so, the vibe is still going strong with pre-approved Victorian, French, Coastal, Mediterranean, and Colonial Revival-style homes.
 They’re designed around a cozy village-style concept.

 5. Thornton Park